 That’s why Idaho Power Company gives you a rebate: They’re incentivizing low energy usage.
 These systems fit that bill.

-Not that there was any doubt, but: We here at Snowflake Air recommend mini splits over baseboard heating for Eagle, ID homes.
+At Snowflake Air, we recommend mini splits for Eagle, ID homes over baseboard heating.
 There may be some situations where cost or installation is a problem.
 But, by and large, ductless heating and cooling is more effective, more efficient, and makes your home more comfortable.